ChrisOrlando/packer-archlinux-minimal/README.md

 I had simplicity in mind when creating this box.
 It has the following features.
 - 64-bit
-- Up to date as of December 1st, 2016
+- Up to date as of May 1st, 2017
 - All space on / partition
 - No Swap
 - Includes base and base-devel package groups